OpenSpace/OpenSpace-Docs/using-openspace/scene-panel/index.md

 :::

 :::{warning}
-Some data sets have a sizing or fading setting applied to them based on your distance from them, so they may not appear even if you turn them on.
-The galaxy surveys like [Tully Galaxies](/content/universe/nearby-surveys/tully-galaxies/index) or the [](/content/universe/deep-sky-surveys/sloan-galaxies/index) or the planet labels are examples of this.
+Some data sets have a Fade setting applied to them based on your distance from them, so they may not appear even if you turn them on.
+The galaxy surveys like [Tully Galaxies](/content/universe/nearby-surveys/tully-galaxies/index) or the [Sloan DSS Galaxies](/content/universe/deep-sky-surveys/sloan-galaxies/index), or the planet labels are examples of this.
 If you want to see Tully Galaxies from the night sky, you must uncheck: \
 {menuselection}`Scene --> Universe --> Nearby Surveys --> Tully Galaxies --> Renderable --> Fading --> Enable Distance Based Fading`
 :::